New Summer Essentials: How Consumers Are Preparing For Warmer Months Ahead

-Consumers are calling in rosé for curbside pickup.
+Consumers began calling in rosé for curbside pickup.
 Face mask tan lines are now something people have to worry about.
 There’s some saving grace in the form of restaurant patios reopening.

 At the onset of the crisis, consumers were spending on new essentials to help them adjust to working from home, staying inside, and maintaining a routine.